YashrajMohanty/Depression-Detection-System/README.md

 ## Additional details
-Contains navigation bar animations which respond to scrolling.
+- Contains navigation bar animations which respond to scrolling
-Results div flashes different colors in response to the result.
+- Results div flashes different colors in response to the result